Ichinga-Samuel/fast-files/README.md

 |`extra_args dict`|Extra arguments for AWS S3 Storage| S3Storage|
 |`bucket str`|Name of storage bucket for cloud storage|Cloud Storage|
 |`region str`|Name of region for cloud storage|Cloud Storage|

+**\_\_call\_\_**\
+This method allows you to use the FastStore instance as a dependency for your route function.
+It sets the result of the file storage operation and returns an instance of the class.
+It accepts the request object and the background task object.
+The background task object is only used if the background config parameter is set to true.

+**model**\
+The model property dynamically generates a pydantic model for the FastStore instance.
+This model can be used as a dependency for your path function.
+It is generated based on the fields attribute.
+It is useful for validating the form fields and for api documentation.
+Using this property in your path function will enable openapi generate the appropriate form fields.

+**result**\
+The result property returns the result of the file storage operation.
+The setter method accepts a FileData object while the getter method returns a Result object.

 ### FileData
 This pydantic model represents the result of an individual file storage operation.